 Things to Watch Out For

-We've already mentioned a few things to look out for when selecting a solar installer, such as ensuring they have the credentials, experience, and customer reviews to back them up.
+We've already recommended you check an installer's credentials, experience, and customer reviews.
 However, there are a few more things to look out for when meeting with a solar expert:

 Transparent Pricing: Keep an eye out for transparent pricing.
 A reliable installer will provide a clear breakdown of costs, including equipment, installation, permits, and any additional expenses.
 After the meeting, you should know exactly what you're paying for!